KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 The system has to be installed on a server that meets the following minimum hardware requirements:

-* 7 quad-core 64-bit AMD processors
+* 2 blades with 8 quad-core 64-bit AMD processors each
 * 128 GB RAM
 * A 2 TB SSD
 * 2 x 1 TB SCSI hard drives for redundancy

+> <span id="note-byline">To maintain a robust level of security while managing the traffic, it is strongly advised that the server be placed behind a proxy
+> </span>

 ### Networking